 One of the newest in the country and the second to apply to children state-wide, Indiana’s voucher program gives students what state officials coined “choice scholarships” to attend private schools.
 This gives low-income families a full voucher based on the average amount spent per child in districts across the state.
 Middle-income families can get a partial voucher.

 Parents usually apply directly at the school, which then receives money from the state.
 Participating private schools are also allowed to charge above and beyond the amount of the voucher provided by the government.
-(Go here for a list of private schools that accept voucher students.)

 Since 1987, individual families in Iowa can receive tax credits up to $250 if their child attends a public or private school.
 The credit is designed to offset the cost of tuition, books, and other school fees.